mikebronner/laravel-mixpanel/README.md

  times out.

 ## Upgrade Notes
+### Version 0.7.0 for Laravel 5.5
+- Remove the service provider from `/config/app.php`.
+The service provider is now auto-discovered in Laravel 5.5.

 ### Page Views
 - Page view tracking has been removed in favor of Mixpanels in-built Autotrack functionality, which tracks all page views.
 To turn it on, visit your Mixpanel dashboard, click *Applications > Autotrack > Web > etc.* and enable Autotracking.